internetofwater/geoconnex.us/PID-server/README.md

 `python yourls_client.py --uri-stem https://geoconnex.us/ \ `<br>
 `--addr https://pids.geoconnex.us -u <user> -p <password> \ `<br>
 `<https://csv-url.csv>`

+See [python](python/README.md) for details on how to customize the dockerized actions to populate the PID server database.

 ### License
 This service is licensed under the [MIT License](LICENSE).